dotnet/docs/docs/fsharp/using-fsharp-on-azure/blob-storage.md

 [!code-fsharp[BlobStorage](../../../samples/snippets/fsharp/azure/blob-storage.fsx#L122-L160)]

 We can now use this asynchronous routine as follows.
-First we upload some dummy data (using the local file created earlier in this tutorial).
+First you upload some dummy data (using the local file created earlier in this tutorial).

 [!code-fsharp[BlobStorage](../../../samples/snippets/fsharp/azure/blob-storage.fsx#L162-L166)]

 Now, call the routine.
-We use ``Async.RunSynchronously`` to force the execution of the asynchronous operation.
+You use ``Async.RunSynchronously`` to force the execution of the asynchronous operation.

 [!code-fsharp[BlobStorage](../../../samples/snippets/fsharp/azure/blob-storage.fsx#L168-L168)]